hsadler/flask-vue-project-seed/README.md

 ## Requirements

 - docker
+- docker-compose

 ## Notes:

 Both the dev and prod mode Docker containers are working at a basic level.

 Prod mode serves exclusively from the Flask backend (app index.html, static assets, and JSON API).

 Dev mode runs both a Flask backend server and a webpack frontend server simultaneously.
-The Flask backend proxies the frontend.
+The webpack frontend server proxies the Flask backend.
 The app directory is a Docker mounted volume, and saves to backend and client files will be automatically reflected in the container's server responses.

 I imagine this could be used to develope both locally or on a remote dev host.
 Just fire-up '. dev.sh' and rsync files upon update.
+Even webpack's hot-reload works from the container!

 ## Usage